Annilo/thesis/README.md

-# Exploring SQL-based Near Real-Time Conformance Checking Using Stream Processing Engines
+# Exploring SQL-Based Near Real-Time Conformance Checking Using Stream Processing Engines

 Conformance checking is used to validate the accurate completion of business processes against an existing process model.
 Effective conformance checking using event